Translate English video to Hebrew fast | AI subtitles

 Translate English video to Hebrew subtitles

-Subtitles are often the fastest way to localise content.
-You keep the original English audio, and add Hebrew text that viewers can follow.
+Subtitles are often the fastest way to localize content.
+You keep the original English audio and add Hebrew text that viewers can follow.

 HeyGen supports subtitle exports commonly used for publishing, including: